hl7dk/kl-gateway/input/pagecontent/index.md

 - Planned interventions have a valid home care or nursing intervention code according to FSIII (Servicelov/sundhedslovlov indsats)
 - Planned interventions refer to zero or more health care or nursing conditions included in the report as reason for intervention

-#### Completed Interventions
+#### Completed Intervention
 Information about completed interventions (FSIII Indsatser) that the municipality has delivered acute or in any other way not as planned interventions.
 A completed intervention represents one type of care given to the citizen.
 It must contain the level 2 code for the intervention, references to the conditions the intervention addresses if known, and the start time of the delivery.
+CompletedIntervention may reference an Encounter, but this is optional.

 A completed intervention my be documented as a level 3 intervension.
 Level 3 interventions are reported using both the level 2 code and the locally defined level 3 code.